C. Bechstein: First World War

 C. Bechstein suffered huge property losses in London, Paris, and St. Petersburg during World War I. The largest loss was in London.
-Although the company's position in the United Kingdom was initially unaffected, with the company still listed as holding a royal warrant in January 1915, Warrants to both King George V, and his wife Queen Mary were cancelled on 13 April 1915.
+Although the company's position in the United Kingdom was initially unaffected, with the company still listed as holding a royal warrant in January 1915, warrants to both King George V, and his wife Queen Mary were cancelled on 13 April 1915.
 Bechstein was not the only musical concern to be affected by growing anti-German sentiment: there were earlier attempts, led by William Boosey, the managing director of Chappell & Co., to boycott German music altogether.
 In 1915 Sir Edgar Speyer—despite being a Baronet and Privy Counsellor who was then funding the Proms—was forced to leave the country.
 Following the passing of the Trading with the Enemy Amendment Act 1916 the British arm of the company was wound-up on 5 June 1916, all Bechstein property, including the concert hall and showrooms full of pianos, were seized as "enemy property" and closed.
 In 1916 the hall was sold as alien property at auction to Debenhams for £56,500.
 It was renamed Wigmore Hall, and then re-opened under the new name in 1917.
 All 137 Bechstein pianos at the Bechstein showrooms were confiscated too, and became property of the new owner of the Hall.
 After a dispute with his brother, Edwin Bechstein left the company and was paid off.

+After a century away, in 2021 the Bechstein company won planning permission to build a new showroom and hall at 22 Wigmore Street, just a few buildings East of the Wigmore Hall.
+The 100 seat venue, a $30m investment, is due to open in 2023.